nachazo78/Nachazo_OLD_machine_Script_from_DNXDOScript/README.md

 For example scheduled task script is enabled because i use scheduled task for running scripts ;)

+## Changes

+1 Windows defender and security center remains.
+2 Virtual memory remains untouched
+3 power scheme goes to high power for ultimate performance of the old system.
+4 Microsoft store and chocolatey repositories are not present.

 Debloat and Optimization Script for machines running Windows 10 for all task purposes

 Download package